 Many location-based applications have been developed over the last years.
 Geographic Information Systems (GIS) and spatial databases provide powerful mechanisms to store and retrieve location data [3].
 Such systems primarily concentrate on accessing large amounts of spatial data.
 General purpose search engines, such as Google, are "live", in the sense that they have the ability to constantly find information without the sources of that information having to report or register it explicitly, or even know that they are being analyzed.
-Yokoji et al [4] developed a location-based search system for web documents on the Internet; the system can find web documents based on the distance between locations that are described in web documents from the Internet, a parser that extracts address strings from web documents and associates latitude-longitude information to the original document and a retrieval module.
+Yokoji et al [4] developed a location-based search system for web documents on the Internet; the system can find web documents based on the distance between locations that are described in web documents and a location specified by a user using three modules: a robot that gathers documents from the Internet, a parser that extracts address strings from web documents and associates latitude-longitude information to the original document and a retrieval module.